difference between bpo and k p o

 In conclusion, while both BPO and KPO involve outsourcing of business processes, they differ in terms of the nature of services offered and the level of expertise required.
 Companies need to determine which outsourcing model is suitable for their specific needs and budget to achieve their business goals.

-See also difference between drop and delete
+See also difference between strategy and policy

 Table difference between bpo and k p o